Skip to content

 What did the authors conclude and what can we take away from this study?

-Since the advent of a vaccination programme and increased vaccine uptake, the rates of meningococcal disease are lower.
-Although previous data suggested 10-20% of children with fever and a non-blanching rash had meningococcal disease, in fact this study shows that only 1% had meningococcal disease.
+Since the advent of a vaccination programme and increased vaccine uptake, the rates of meningococcal disease have been lower.
+Although previous data suggested that 10-20% of children with fever and a non-blanching rash had meningococcal disease, this study shows that only 1% had it.

-Using a cautious guideline like NICE results in a lower specificity and higher cost.
-Tailored guidelines can increase the specificity and reduce the cost per patient without compromising on 100% sensitivity.
-The Barts Health NHS Trust guideline was the top performing guideline.
+Using a cautious guideline like NICE results in lower specificity and higher cost.
+Tailored guidelines can increase specificity and reduce the cost per patient without compromising on 100% sensitivity.
+The Barts Health NHS Trust guideline was the top-performing guideline.

 And finally, a comment from the authors themselves: